 Astaxanthin provides excellent recovery from exercise.
 Just like salmon making the heroic upstream swim, astaxanthin can help athletes do their best.
 Pure natural astaxanthin is indicated for recovery of muscles, better endurance, enhanced strength and improved energy levels.
 [18, 19, 20]

 Well-designed clinical trials have shown that astaxanthin helps diabetic retinopathy, macular degeneration, eyestrain and fatigue and seeing in fine detail.
-There are well-designed positive human clinical trials supporting eye health.
+There are also well-designed positive human clinical trials of astaxanthin supporting eye health.
 [4, 5, 6, 7, 8, 9]

 Astaxanthin unique molecular lipophilic and hydrophilic properties allow it to enter and span the entire cell, with one end of the astaxanthin molecule protecting the fat-soluble part of the cell and the other end protecting the water-soluble part of the cell.

 Natural astaxanthin is exceptionally powerful in singlet-oxygen quenching, a technical term meaning in this case, that it is an active species (antioxidant) in photodynamic therapy (against free radical damage).

 A 2007 study analyzed several popular antioxidants and their antioxidant power.
 This study found astaxanthin was:

 - 550 times stronger than green tea catechins

 - 75 times stronger than alpha lipoic acid